SohamPaikGH/CS180-project-5/README.md

 in order to display information to and take inputs from the user.
 Each time this a client needs to make a request to the server to carry out a certain task, the first line it writes indicates what the server should do and what inputs it should expect, and then the following lines in provide the necessary arguments.
-In the GUI, the main part of the application is displayed in a single JFrame with several tabbed panes, including the Stores tab, the Conversations tab, and the Account tab.
+In the GUI, the main part of the application is displayed in a single JFrame with a tabbed pane that includes the Stores tab, the Conversations tab, and the Account tab.
 Each tab has its own set of panels that contain the necessary GUI elements such as buttons and text boxes.
 In addition, each time the user switches tabs, it refreshes the elements in the tab with updates information from the server.
 For some purposes, the program creates new smaller JFrames with a more specific task.
 For example, there is a separate window for